ynput/ayon-documentation/website/docs/addon_applications_admin.md

 ### Applications, Tools and Filters

 The Applications addon streamlines the setup of applications and tools across your studio.
-It empowers you to set executable paths and startup environments, with support for various operating systems including Windows, Linux, and macOS.
+It allows you to set executable paths and startup environments, with support for various operating systems including Windows, Linux, and macOS.

 :::info
 Please note that the addon does not differentiate between different Linux distributions.